BradKwon/BradKwon.github.io/tech/_posts/2017-11-15-xamarin-setup.md

 The problem was when I tried to deploy an Android project to an emulator.
 I found out that there are two types of emulators.
 One is using Android SDK and another is using Visual Studio Emulator for Android.
-After taking a closer look on them, I found out that Visual Studio Emulator for Android is much faster than Android SDK so I installed it through Visual Studio installer again.
+After taking a closer look on them, I found out that Visual Studio Emulator for Android is much faster than Android SDK so I installed it through Visual Studio installer again. _(* Versions after Marshmallow are not supported on this emulator and the website recommends Google emulator for the latest verions instead.
+[Link](https://visualstudio.microsoft.com/vs/msft-android-emulator/))_
 You can select it to install in the Individual components > Emulators menu.
 </p>
 <a class="popupImg">